 What benefits have you been able to bring organisations by giving them access to data insights?

 The benefits I can deliver to our clients depends on the project and the industry they are in.
 I would say that the biggest and most common benefit is the enablement of efficiency to make quality decisions by using the existing data.

-It is rewarding to be able to allow executives, management, analysts and administration staff access to insights that improve their time to respond to market changes, make better informed decisions faster and gain insights into otherwise unknown areas of their business.
+It is rewarding to be able to allow executives, management, analysts and administrative staff access to insights that improve their time to respond to market changes, make better-informed decisions faster and gain insights into otherwise unknown areas of their business.

 What do you think is your greatest achievement at ABM Systems?

 My most recent project with the NSW State Insurance Regulator (SIRA) has been the most satisfying to date.

 We pioneered a Risk Indicator Activity Portal, enabling all 75 state insurance companies to understand their performance metrics, review scores, ratings and even allow them to review and audit how they were rated down to an individual claim or even an individual payment.
 It encompasses elements of guided and interactive analytics, detailed integration models and multi-factor security.